GeoVelentzas/NeuralNetworksMatlab/README.md

 # NeuralNetworksMatlab
-From single Perceptrons to Deep Learning Networks
+From Perceptrons to Deep Learning Networks

 The directories of this repository include code from assignments of the course Neural Networks for Machine Learning offered by University of Toronto and Proffessor